Experts In This Article

 Unfortunately, while the company employs several tactics to make sure it puts safe drivers on the road, accidents still happen.
-If you or a loved one has been injured in an accident with a UPS, contact an experienced Orlando truck accident attorney for more information about your rights.
+If an accident with a UPS injured you or a loved one, contact an experienced truck accident attorney for more information about your rights.

 Common Causes of Truck Accidents

-Distracted driving is dangerous for any vehicle, but is especially reckless when it comes to large truck operators.
-Unfortunately, despite federal, state, and employer regulations, distracted driving continues to be a serious problem.
+Distracted driving is dangerous for a driver of any vehicle, but it is especially reckless when it comes to large truck operators.
+Unfortunately, despite federal, state, and employer regulations, distracted driving remains a serious problem.
 The Federal Motor Carrier Safety Administration keeps detailed records of inspections and violations for large motor carriers.

 In regards to distracted driving, recent data shows: